 One thing to focus on when doing your prep is your web design pitch deck, and that’s what this blog post will cover.

 Why Do You Need a Web Design Pitch Deck?

 We keep saying this every time agencies sell: be prepared or be prepared to lose your prospects to the competition.

-A web design pitch deck can display your expertise packaged into bite-sized information and answer the million-dollar question of “Why we should work with your agency?”
+A web design pitch deck can display your expertise packaged into bite-sized information and answer the million-dollar question prospects never fail to bring up: “Why we should work with your agency?”